-Third, I was ambitious, motivated, and had a lot of free time.
+Third, I was ambitious, motivated, and had much free time.

 So, I started finding deals for other investors.
 Sometimes this is called a “bird dog.”
-Once I made a little money from those bird dog fees, I partnered with a friend to start actually buying the properties ourselves.
-We flipped houses to make a living for a couple of years, and then we also started buying properties to hold.
+Once I made a little money from those bird dog fees, I partnered with a friend to buy the properties ourselves.
+We flipped houses to make a living for a couple of years and started buying properties to hold.
 We had to use private money from individuals instead of banks because we didn’t have steady employment at a regular job.

-16 years later I’m still learning, growing, and loving the real estate game!
+Sixteen years later, I’m still learning, growing, and loving the real estate game!

 How many properties do you currently own or manage?

 Together with my business partner, we own about 90 units.
-About 60 we manage with the help of a really awesome assistant who does 90% of the work (See Landlording 101).
+About 60 we manage with the help of an excellent assistant who does 90% of the work (See Landlording 101).
 And the rest of the units are with a 3rd party management company.

 How does someone get started in real estate?

-To start in real estate, you first have to decide if this will be a business (side-hustle) or an investment.
+To start in real estate, you must decide if this will be a business (side hustle) or an investment.
 They are two very different approaches.

-If you want to start as a business, like I did, I think you need to find other more experienced investors to team up with.
+If you want to start as a business, as I did, I think you need to find other, more experienced investors to team up with.
 There is a lot to learn, so you can make more progress by not having to do it all yourself.
-You can learn one little small piece of the business (like finding deals), and get really good at it.
+You can know one little small piece of the business (like finding deals) and get really good at it.

-For example, you could buy a duplex and rent out the extra unit.
-Or you could live in a 3 bedroom house and rent out the 2 spare bedrooms to friends or on Airbnb.
-You could also buy a house with a basement or garage and convert it into a rentable apartment.
+For example, you could buy a duplex and rent an extra unit.
+Or you could live in a three-bedroom house and rent out the two spare bedrooms to friends or on Airbnb.
+You could also buy a home with a basement or garage and convert it into a rentable apartment.

 House hacking is so awesome because you have to live somewhere.
 But renting part of your residence lets you live CHEAP.
 You can save that money and invest it in your next property (or other investments).
 And after a few years, you can move out of your house hack and keep it as a rental.

-If you did that 3-4 times, you could have all the rentals you ever need after 10 years!
+If you did that 3-4 times, you could have all the rentals you need after ten years!
 You’d be set for life.

 Is there anything that you would have done differently?

-Yes, we bought too many houses and got too aggressive in 2007 leading up to the financial crisis.
+Yes, we bought too many houses and got too aggressive in 2007, leading up to the financial crisis.
 Many deals were good and made us a lot of money.
-But others were negative cash flow and in tough locations.
+But others were negative cash flow and were in tough locations.
 So, we learned a lot.
-We used a lot of our cash reserves for a couple of years, but we got through it.
+We used many of our cash reserves for a couple of years but got through.

-I’d take it a little more slow and steady.
+I’d take it more slowly and steadily.
 It’s not a race.
 But going slower is safer and gets you there faster in the end.

 Do you see yourself ever not doing real estate?

 No, I love the game.
-I plan to always keep doing it.
-But now that I have rental income coming in, I’m transitioning to a more passive role.
-I’d like to be more the lender or passive partner instead of the active person.
+I always plan to keep doing it.
+But now that I have rental income, I’m transitioning to a more passive role.
+I want to be more of the lender or passive partner instead of the active person.
 It’s sort of going full circle because now I can then help the newer, energetic investors with a lot of integrity and hustle but who have little capital.
 That’s exactly how I got started.

 More than anything, real estate has given me a lot of flexibility and freedom.
 For example, I have traveled a lot.
-My family and I just got back from 17 months living abroad in Cuenca, Ecuador.
+My family and I just returned from 17 months of living abroad in Cuenca, Ecuador.
 My daughters got to attend local schools and become fluent in Spanish.
 And we just had an incredible experience as a family.

 Rental income from back home paid for it all.

 But I will say that the rental income doesn’t come easy.
 There is a lot of work and effort UPFRONT with real estate.
 It’s more like a business at first.
-But after 5 to 10 years of hustle and building systems, it can become very passive and lucrative.
+But it can become very passive and lucrative after 5 to 10 years of hustle and building systems.

 Any advice for new real estate investors?